 Interested in learning how to play the guitar?

 The fretboard is one of the most important aspects of learning to play the guitar.
 This is where you will place your fingers to make chords and melodies.
-Memorizing the notes on the fretboard can be a challenge, but with our helpful guide, it can be easier than you think.
+Memorizing the notes on the fretboard can be challenging, but with our helpful guide, it can be easier than you think.

-Follow our simple methods and practice plan, and you will be able to memorize the notes on the fretboard in no time.
-You will be able to play any song you want without having to look down at your hands!
+Follow our simple methods and practice plan highlighted in this article on Notes On Guitar Fretboard, and you will be able to memorize the notes on the fretboard in no time.
+You can play any song you want without looking down at your hands!

 Read the full article below and get started on your journey to becoming a guitar master!